 Dresses and skirts should be “of modest length, defined as falling just above the knee or longer” and strapless tops or dresses aren’t welcomed.
 It goes without saying that shorts and bare mid-riffs are a definite no-no!
 If you want to be daring try having some fun with an outlandish hat or fascinator, which are required to be worn at all times, so don’t choose anything that is too uncomfortable.
 On the topic of comfort, there’s no doubt there will be a kaleidoscope of killer stilettos parading the lawns and terraces, but a low-ish heel or wedge type shoe is advisable.
 If you can’t be tempted away form your heels than pack a pair of roll-up pumps in case of emergency!

 Although the fashion guide rarely changes, last year saw jumpsuits being welcomed to the fashion line-up.
 So if you’re feeling adventurous why not choose one of the many full-length jumpsuits that are gracing the catwalks this season.
-For some inspiration take a look at last year’s fashion guide ‘Royal Ascot Style Guide 2017’.

 For more information on the individual racedays and the hospitality we offer please click on the links below or call us on 020 3816 1000: